null

 • Authentic 1964 design

-• 100% nylon
+• 100% premium nylon

 • Durable canvas heading

-• Brass grommets
+• Rust-resistant brass grommets

-• Blue represents the skies
+• Blue represents the skies.

-• Gold stands for the abundant sunshine the state enjoys
+• Gold stands for the abundant sunshine the state enjoys.

-• White represents the snow-capped mountains
+• White symbolizes the snow-capped mountains.

-• Red represents the ruddy earth
+• Red is for the ruddy earth.

 Other Details